ParallelMaths/parallel/pages/6-36-poison-frogs.md

 :::

 ::: problem id=1_2 marks=1
-__1.2__ After the additional information of hearing the male croak, which combination is eliminated as no longer possible?
+__1.2__ After the additional information of hearing the male croak, which combination is eliminated, as it is no longer possible?

 * [x] Female, Female
 * [ ] Female, Male